vechain-energy/example-parcel-vechainkit/Setup.md

 - Tailwind CSS for styling with its PostCSS dependency
 - VeChain Kit for blockchain connectivity and interactions with the VeChain network
 - React Router for client-side routing
-- React Query for data fetching and state management (required by VeChain Kit)
-- Chakra UI v2 and its utilities for UI components (required by VeChain Kit)
-- Rainbow Kit and related Web3 dependencies for wallet connections

 3. Configure Parcel:
 Add the following configuration to `package.json` to enable package exports resolution ([source](https://parceljs.org/blog/v2-9-0/#new-resolver)):